rasmus-kirk/halo/documents/thesis/thesis.md

 \end{array}
 $$

-Note: $\text{Input}_i$ is a family of gates with no inputs and one output wire corresponding to an input of the global circuit.
+Note: $\text{Input}_i$ is a family of gates with no inputs and one output wire corresponding to an input of the final circuit.
 The list of gates available are defined in section on Gates and Gadgets.

 ## Trace